Meet our 2025 Speakers

 Speaking at

-Panel discussion: How can we turn potential into power by championing women in energy?
+Panel discussion: Turning potential into power - Championing women in energy

 Michael Frangos